 - Bills or invoices

-Calculating the deductions for depreciation for the first and following years can get complicated, so it's a good idea to consult your tax advisor to find the best results rather than trying to interpret the rules for yourself.
+Calculating the deductions for depreciation for the first and following years can get complicated, so it's a good idea to consult your tax advisor to find the best results rather than try to interpret the rules for yourself.

 Deductions for a Leased Car

+You can use either the actual expense method or standard mileage rate deduction for leased vehicles.
+You must stay with the same method over the life of the lease with whichever method you choose.
 Car expenses are still allocated as a percentage between the mileage for personal use and business use to get the deduction for a business expense.

 James Woodruff has been a management consultant to more than 1,000 small businesses.
 As a senior management consultant and owner, he used his technical expertise to conduct an analysis of a company's operational, financial and business management issues.
 James has been writing business and finance related topics for work.chron, bizfluent.com, smallbusiness.chron.com and e-commerce websites since 2007.
 He graduated from Georgia Tech with a Bachelor of Mechanical Engineering and received an MBA from Columbia University.